Emmettwarner/Stan-Regression/README.md

 ### 2. Creating a .stan file
   a.
 Navigate to [Stan Regression Model](https://mc-stan.org/docs/stan-users-guide/regression.html) and copy the first model on the page or copy from the space below.

   b.
-Create a text file in Jupyter Lab and paste the model in, then rename it as a .stan file.
+In the same folder as you made the notebook create a text file in Jupyter Lab and paste the model in, then rename it as a .stan file.

  ### Stan Linear Regression Model